LaputanMachines/website/_posts/2019-07-15-set-vs-literal-in-python-3.md

 <class 'set'>
 ```

 So that's why there's a star character after the first curly brace!
+I had a lot of trouble finding the exact documentation for this * feature, so if you find some docs that talk about it, I'd love to add it to the reading list below!

 #### Further Reading Materials